Please read How to Think Recursively before reading this post.

 Because we added this cleanliness, we can identify something that can be improved.

 The highlighted lines have overlapping logic.
 We can combine them into if openedCount > num.
-Just try out the numbers in an example and you’ll see.
+That’s because the openedCount > num is enough of a limiting factor and it won’t ever allow us to go beyond the max open.

 Cleanest Solution - removing extra check